open-ecosystem-federation/ecosystem-toolkit/docs/technical-specification.md

 When an entity is classified as an Expert System, its identifier **must** be associated with:
 * Credentials, so that it can be authenticated
-* A URL, so that it can be uniquely addressed by other machines (i.e. the Exchange)
+* A URI, so that it can be uniquely addressed by other machines (i.e. the Exchange)
 * A unique human readable name, so that it can be uniquely and usefully referenced by a human
 * An Owning Entity, so that the legal entity on whose behalf it acts is knowable